Painted Desk That Is Perfect For A First Apartment

 Hardware for the desk

-The original desk had non descript metal round knobs.
-We decided to add a fun furniture knob that would compliment the botanical peel and stick wallpaper and found these adorable brass bee knobs on Etsy.
-I love when you can find hardware that just fits the piece perfectly!
+The original desk had nondescript metal round knobs.
+We decided to add a fun furniture knob that would complement the botanical peel-and-stick wallpaper and found these adorable brass bee knobs on Etsy.
+I love it when you can find hardware that fits the piece perfectly!

 Unique Desks